 A helpful phrase I gently (and often) say is, “The only person thinking about YOU is YOU.”
 I explain that yes, your peer is likely considering what happened too.
 But they are wondering how they were perceived (rather than judging or thinking poorly of you).

 In addition to sharing this new perspective, consider the following options:

-- Use the Circle of Control Poster to describe what we CAN control--our behavior, attitude, and responses to others versus what we CANNOT control--what anyone else thinks or feels about us.
+- Use the Circle of Control Poster (available in the Growth Mindset Printables Kit) to describe what we CAN control--our behavior, attitude, and responses to others versus what we CANNOT control--what anyone else thinks or feels about us.